ConnectivityFoundry/AwaLWM2M/doc/Awa_Static_API.md

 The parameters required for handling operations on object and resource instances are described below.

 ##### Handler mode for Objects
-*AwaStaticClient_DefineObjectWithHandler* defines an object that calls a handler function when a LWM2M operation is performed on it.
+*AwaStaticClient_SetObjectOperationHandler* specifies a handler function that is called when a LWM2M operation is performed on an object.
 The table below lists the object operations that trigger the handler function.

 | operation | objectID | objectInstanceID | resourceID | resourceInstanceID | dataPointer | dataSize | changed | returns |
 |-----|-----|-----|-----|-----|-----|-----|-----|-----|